-Figure 15 – Call Flow - without the use of shared industry infrastructure
+Figure 15 – Call Flow - Bulk Transfer using Independent Service Bureaus

-Per-TN Routing Implementation - Query Using Independent Service Bureaus
+Query Using Independent Service Bureaus

 Some SPs have shown interest in the per-TN approach to exchanging routing data, whereas some others have plans to or have already implemented the Aggregation Method described in Section 4.1.
 Yet, there are many more SPs that have yet to determine what method best fits their operational capabilities and business needs.
 These varying needs among SPs are indicative of how the industry is still evolving a routing paradigm, and why a per-TN solution SPs can implement by “opting-in” without impacting other SPs is warranted.

-Three approaches allowing SPs to implement a per-TN solution independently and in cooperation with like-minded SPs by “sharing copies of their per-TN database” is described in Section 5.5.
-This Section describes three additional per-TN approaches - with similar benefits - where SPs agreeing to employ the per-TN method do so by “querying an external database” hosted by a Service Bureau or directly with the interconnecting SP.
+Three approaches allowing SPs to implement a per-TN solution independently and in cooperation with like-minded SPs by “sharing copies of their per-TN database” is described in Section 5.4.
+This Section describes three additional per-TN approaches where SPs agreeing to employ the per-TN method do so by “querying an external database” hosted by a Service Bureau or directly with the interconnecting SP.

 Implementation